 Best Optimized OS: 4 Must-Know Facts

-Here are some fun facts regarding the correlations between different OSes, as well as Web and software development:
+Here are some fun facts regarding the correlations between different operating systems, as well as web and software development:

 - Most back-end developers prefer Linux distros, since most servers run on Linux.
 This makes for very easy deployment, testing, and debugging.